Christopher Budd (mathematician)

-Christopher John Budd (born 15 February 1960) is a British mathematician known especially for his contribution to non-linear differential equations and their applications in industry.
+Christopher John Budd is a British mathematician known especially for his contribution to non-linear differential equations and their applications in industry.
 He is currently Professor of Applied Mathematics at the University of Bath, and was Professor of Geometry at Gresham College from 2016 to 2020.

+Education

+Budd gained his Bachelor's degree in mathematics at St John's College, Cambridge, where he was senior wrangler.
+He went on to be awarded a D.Phil. from Oxford University, studying numerical methods for nonlinear elliptic partial differential equations under the supervision of John Norbury.